 Pick Resume Annex if

-Resume Annex is the better fit if you want AI-assisted resume optimization paired with job discovery, interview prep, and ongoing career intelligence — all accessible on a free tier, with a Pro plan at $24 per month if you need the full feature set.
+Resume Annex is the better fit if you want AI-assisted resume optimization paired with job discovery, interview prep, and ongoing career intelligence — all accessible on a free tier, Pro at $12/week (or $29/month, $79/quarter, or $199/year) if you need the full feature set.

 Frequently asked questions